-Samuel, whose name means ĎName of God,í was dedicated to God by his mother, Hannah, as part of a Nazirite vow she made before he was born (1 Samuel 1:11).
+Samuel, whose name means “heard of God,” was dedicated to God by his mother, Hannah, as part of a vow she made before he was born (1 Samuel 1:11).
 Hannah had been barren and prayed so fervently for a child that Eli the priest thought she was drunk (1 Samuel 1).
 God granted Hannah’s request, and, true to her promise, Hannah dedicated Samuel to the Lord.
-After Samuel was weaned at the age of four, he was brought to the tabernacle to serve under Eli the priest (1 Samuel 1:22–25).
-Even as a child, Samuel was given his own ephod, a garment normally reserved for a priest as he ministered before the Lord in the tent of meeting at Shiloh, where the ark of the covenant was kept (1 Samuel 2:18; 3:3).
-Traditionally, the sons of the priest would succeed their fatherís ministry; however, Eliís sons, Hophni and Phinehas, abused their position by demanding the best cuts of the sacrificial meat for themselves.
-This was seen by God as a great sin as it revealed their contempt for the Lordís offering (1 Samuel 2:17).
+After Samuel was weaned, likely around the age of four, he was brought to the tabernacle to serve under Eli the priest (1 Samuel 1:22–25).
+Even as a child, Samuel was given his own tunic, a garment normally reserved for a priest as he ministered before the Lord in the tent of meeting at Shiloh, where the ark of the covenant was kept (1 Samuel 2:18; 3:3).
+Traditionally, the sons of the priest would succeed their father’s ministry; however, Eli’s sons, Hophni and Phinehas, were wicked in that they were immoral and showed contempt for the Lord’s offering (1 Samuel 2:17, 22).
 Meanwhile, Samuel continued to grow in stature and in favor with the Lord and with men (1 Samuel 2:26).

 At a time when prophecies and visions were rare, Samuel heard what he first believed to be Eli calling him during the night.
-Though Samuel was ministering in the tabernacle, he still didnít know the Lord and the word of the Lord had not yet been revealed to him (1 Samuel 3:7).
+Though the young Samuel was ministering in the tabernacle, he still didn’t know the Lord, and the word of the Lord had not yet been revealed to him (1 Samuel 3:7).
 The first three times the Lord called Samuel, the boy responded to Eli.
 Eli then understood what was happening and instructed Samuel to respond to the Lord if he called again.
 Then, "The LORD came and stood there, calling as at the other times, ’samuel!
 Samuel!'
 Then Samuel said, ’speak, for your servant is listening'" (1 Samuel 3:10).
 God gave him a message of judgment to relay to Eli.
-The following day, Samuel took his first leap of faith, and the following day he described the vision to Eli and all that God confirmed to him about what had been prophesied to Eli regarding the downfall of his family (1 Samuel 3:11–18).
+The following day, Samuel took his first leap of faith, telling Eli everything, even though the message was bad news for Eli and his family (1 Samuel 3:11–18).
 Eli responded with acceptance.
-Samuel’s credibility as a prophet spread throughout Israel, and God continued to reveal Himself through His word to him (1 Samuel 3:20–21).
+Samuel’s credibility as a prophet spread throughout Israel, and God continued to reveal His Word to His people through Samuel (1 Samuel 3:20–21).

-For over twenty years, the ark of the covenant was captured and taken to Philistia.
+The Philistines, perennial enemies of Israel, attacked God’s people.
+Eli’s sons were killed in the battle, and the ark of the covenant was captured and taken to Philistia.
 Upon hearing the news of his sons’ deaths, Eli also died.
-After several months, the Philistines returned the ark to Israel, where it remained at Kiriath Jearim, after it had been returned by the Philistines who had taken it in battle.
-As the Israelites cried out to God for help against the Philistine oppressors, Samuel instructed them to be rid of the false gods they had been worshipping.
-After Samuelís intercession, and by Godís power, the Philistines were overcome by the Israelites, and there was a time of peace between them (1 Samuel 7:9–13).
+After several months, the Philistines returned the ark to Israel, where it remained at Kiriath Jearim for over twenty years.
+As the Israelites cried out to God for help against the Philistine oppressors, Samuel instructed them to be rid of the false gods they had been worshiping.
+With Samuel’s leadership, and by God’s power, the Philistines were overcome, and there was a time of peace between them (1 Samuel 7:9–13).
 Samuel was recognized as the judge of all Israel.

-Like Eliís sons, Samuelís two sons, Joel and Abijah, sinned before God by dishonest gain and perverting justice.
+Like Eli’s sons, Samuel’s two sons, Joel and Abijah, sinned before God by seeking dishonest gain and perverting justice.
 Samuel had appointed his sons as judges, but the elders of Israel told Samuel that because he was too old and his sons did not walk in his ways, they wanted Samuel to appoint a king to rule like other nations had (1 Samuel 8:1–5).
-Samuelís initial reaction to their demand was one of great displeasure, and he prayed to God about the matter.
+Samuel’s initial reaction to their demand was one of great displeasure, and he prayed to God about the matter.
 God told Samuel that they had not rejected him, but had rejected God as their king.
-God gave Samuel leave to permit their request but instructed him to warn the people what they could expect from a king (vss.
-6–21).
+God gave Samuel leave to permit their request but warned the people what they could expect from a king (1 Samuel 8:6–21).

-In time, Saul, a Benjamite, was anointed by Samuel as Israelís first king (1 Samuel 10:1).
-Even so, Samuel called on God for a sign to show the Israelites the evil of choosing to replace God as their king with an earthly king (1 Samuel 12:16–18).
-After a couple of years had passed, Samuel learned that Saul had been rejected by God to lead His people because of disobedience (1 Samuel 10:8; 13:11–13).
+In time, Saul, a Benjamite, was anointed by Samuel as Israel’s first king (1 Samuel 10:1).
+Even so, Samuel called on God for a sign to show the Israelites the evil of choosing to replace their true king—God—with an earthly king (1 Samuel 12:16–18).
+After a time, Samuel learned that Saul had been rejected by God to lead His people because of Saul’s disobedience (1 Samuel 13:11–13).
 Samuel immediately warned Saul that God had already sought out a replacement for him (1 Samuel 13:14).
-After Saul proved his disobedience to God again, Samuel denounced him as king (1 Samuel 15:26).
-Though Samuel returned home, never to be at King Saulís side again, he mourned for him (vs. 35).
-God instructed Samuel to choose another king from the family of Jesse (1 Samuel 16:1), and Samuel anointed Jesseís youngest son, David (1 Samuel 16:13).
+After Saul continued to disobey, Samuel denounced him as king (1 Samuel 15:26).
+Samuel returned home, never to be at King Saul’s side again, but he mourned for him (1 Samuel 15:35).
+God instructed Samuel to choose another king from the family of Jesse (1 Samuel 16:1), and Samuel anointed Jesse’s youngest son, David (1 Samuel 16:13).
 Samuel died before David was made king, though, and "all Israel assembled and mourned for him" (1 Samuel 25:1).

 The life of Samuel was pivotal in Israel’s history.
-He was a prophet, he anointed the first two kings of Israel, and he was the last in the line of Israelís judges and is considered by many as the greatest (Acts 13:20).
+He was a prophet, he anointed the first two kings of Israel, and he was the last in the line of Israel’s judges, considered by many as the greatest judge (Acts 13:20).
 Samuel is cited alongside Moses and Aaron as men who called on God and were answered (Psalm 99:6).
-Later in Israel’s history, when the Israelites were in disobedience to God, He declared they were beyond even the defense of Moses and Samuel, two of Israel’s greatest intercessors (Jeremiah 15:1).
+Later in Israel’s history, when the Israelites were living in disobedience to God, the Lord declared they were beyond even the defense of Moses and Samuel, two of Israel’s greatest intercessors (Jeremiah 15:1).
 This is a clear indication of the power of Samuel’s prayers—and the depth of Israel’s sin in Jeremiah’s day.

 There is much to learn from the life of Samuel.
 In particular, we see the sovereignty of God in Israel, no matter whom the people chose to reign over them.
 We may allow other things or people to occupy the throne of our hearts, but God will always remain sovereign and will never accept usurpers to His authority in the lives of His subjects.

-We can imagine how daunting it must have been for the young Samuel to give an honest account of his vision to Eli.
-However, it appears that even from a young age, Samuelís absolute allegiance was to God first.
-There may be times when we feel intimidated by those in authority, but as Samuel proved more than once, it is God who must always remain our priority.
+We can imagine how daunting it must have been for the young Samuel to give an honest account of his first vision to Eli.
+However, it appears that, even from a young age, Samuel’s absolute allegiance was to God first.
+There may be times when we feel intimidated by those in authority, but, as Samuel proved more than once, it is God who must remain our priority.
 The world may look on us cynically when we remain steadfast in our faith.
 However, we can be confident that God will vindicate those who have remained faithful to His Word (Psalm 135:14).

 Though Samuel had deep reservations about letting the people have a king, he was quick to consult God about the matter and abided by His decision (1 Samuel 8:6–7).
 Many of us may consult God about important decisions in our lives, but how many of us are ready to accept His counsel and abide by it, especially when it appears to go against our own desires?
-Leaders in particular can learn from Samuelís example of the power he derived from his close relationship with God, generated by a healthy prayer life.
+Leaders in particular can learn from Samuel’s example of the power he derived from his close relationship with God, generated by a healthy prayer life.
 Samuel was a great man of prayer, and his people respected him for it (1 Samuel 12:19, 23).
-Even though Samuel was aware of the evil in Saulís life, he never stopped praying and mourning for him.
+Even though Samuel was aware of the evil in Saul’s life, he never stopped praying and mourning for him.
 Indeed, Samuel described it as a sin not to pray for the people under his care.
-Perhaps too quickly we may write a brother off when we see him fall into sin.
-Certainly, Godís plans for each individual will come to pass, but it should never stop us from continuing to pray and to care for those who are weaker in their faith (Romans 15:1; 1 Thessalonians 5:14).
+Perhaps too quickly we may deem a brother beyond restoration when we see him fall into sin.
+Certainly, God’s plans for each individual will come to pass, but it should never stop us from continuing to pray and care for those who are weaker in their faith (Romans 15:1; 1 Thessalonians 5:14).

-The main theme throughout Samuelís life is that God alone should receive the glory and honor.
-After making his sons judges, it must have been the saddest thing for Samuel to learn that they were unfit to lead.
-When he consulted God about the peopleís request for a king, nothing was said in defense of his sons.
-Samuel was obedient to Godís instructions to give the people what they wanted.
+The main theme throughout Samuel’s life is that God alone should receive the glory and honor.
+After making his sons judges, it must have been a very sad thing for Samuel to learn that they were unfit to lead.
+When he consulted God about the people’s request for a king, nothing was said in defense of his sons.
+Samuel was obedient to God’s instructions to give the people what they wanted.

-The key verse in the life of Samuel contains his words to King Saul: ďBut Samuel replied: ĎDoes the Lord delight in burnt offerings and sacrifices as much as in obeying the voice of the Lord?
-To obey is better than sacrifice, and to heed is better than the fat of ramsíĒ (1 Samuel 15:22).
-No matter how great our ministry, obedience to Godís Word must always be our top priority.
+A key verse in the life of Samuel relates his words to King Saul: “But Samuel replied: ‘Does the Lord delight in burnt offerings and sacrifices as much as in obeying the voice of the Lord?
+To obey is better than sacrifice, and to heed is better than the fat of rams’” (1 Samuel 15:22).
+Obedience to God’s Word must always be our top priority.